7 Most Common Motor Enclosure Types Defined By NEMA Standards

 Selection of Induction Motors for Industrial Applications (part 2)

-Continued from first part: Selection of Induction Motors for Industrial Applications (part 1) Though standard motors are now available with a better efficiency, this factor (motor efficency) requires due attention… Read more
+Continued from first part: Selection of Induction Motors for Industrial Applications (part 1) Though standard motors are now available with a better efficiency, this factor (motor efficency) requires due attention when making the selection of the motor for a specific… Read more

 May 04, 2013 | By Ashok Parikh